tommyshado/Restaurant-Booking-System/README.md

 Routes   | HTTP Method | Description
 ---|----|---
 `/` | GET | Show tables that can be booked and allow client to book a tablle that is not already booked.
 Hide the radio button for table that are already booked.
 `/book` | POST | Book a table that has not already been booked.
 If the number of customers is bigger than the table's capacity the table can't be booked.
-Show a flash error message in this scnario
+Show a flash error message in this scenario.
+Redirect back to the `/` route - with the required flash message.
 `/bookings` | GET | Show all the bookings made `/bookings/:username` | GET | Show all the bookings made by a given user.
-Allow booking cancellations `/cancel` | POST | Cancel the booking booking for the selected table
+Allow booking cancellations `/cancel` | POST | Cancel the booking booking for the selected table.
+Redirect back to the `/bookings` screen.

 ### For Customers